matttm/voting-booth/README.md

            +---------------------+          +----------------------+
 ```
 The voting-booth-backend uses the records-backend and the blockchain-server as services.
 The records-backend is used to authenticate user information that is provided in the vb-frontend and sent to the vb-backend.
 The blockchain-server is used to store the votes that are submitted in the vb-frontend and sent to the vb-backend.
+## Built With
+- Angular 7
+- Node 12.13.0
+- Express 4
+- Nodemailer
+- SpringBoot
+- SQLite
+## Authors
+- matttm : Matt Maloney
+## License
+This project is licensed under the MIT License - see the LICENSE.md file for details